Horace Boies

-Horace moved to Waterloo, Iowa in 1867 and opened a law office.
+Boies moved to Waterloo, Iowa, in 1867 and opened a law office.
 His career was successful, and he purchased large amounts of farmland in the area.

 Boies left the Republican Party in 1880 due to their support of prohibition.

+Iowa Governorship

 He was elected governor of Iowa as a Democrat in 1889, breaking longtime Republican dominance of state politics.
 Reelected in 1891, he was defeated in 1893, by Frank D. Jackson, a Republican.
 He was a prominent populist and advocate of bimetallism, and during his term as governor proclaimed Iowa's first Labor Day holiday.